-Petal Blight – this fungus only affects flowers and appears as pale or whitish spots on colored petals or rust-colored spots on white petals.
+Petal Blight – This fungus only affects flowers and appears as pale or whitish spots on colored petals or rust-colored spots on white petals.
 These spots quickly enlarge, becoming soft and watery.
 Apply a fungicide to buds as they begin to turn color.

 Powdery Mildew – This azalea disease appears as white powdery growth on the leaves and occurs most often during fall.
 Diseased leaves may drop prematurely.
 May require fungicide spray.

-Rust – is a fungal disease that causes reddish to orange spore masses on infected leaves, as well as galls or cankers on bark, which may occasionally kill the entire plant.
+Rust – Rust is a fungal disease that causes reddish to orange spore masses on infected leaves, as well as galls or cankers on bark, which may occasionally kill the entire plant.
 Prune and dispose of infected leaves and shoots immediately.

-Twig Blight – may cause wilting and defoliation on one or more branches with a reddish-brown discoloration under the bark.
+Twig Blight – Twig blight may cause wilting and defoliation on one or more branches with a reddish-brown discoloration under the bark.
 Control with pruning and disposal of diseased branches, making cuts a few inches below discoloration.